jiyilanzhou/Open-Grants-Program/applications/ares_oracle.md

 **Ares** consists of consumers, sources aggregator, and validators of the data.
 The consumer requests the data via extrinsic with rpc method or off-chain worker if we become a parallel chain, If we become an application on a parallel chain of contracts, it provides a pallet for The caller, The result of the request passed to the caller through a callback, Aggregators randomly selected through VRF, which aggregates data from multiple sources.

 Aggregator needs to pledge certain assets, Every time the aggregator submits a correct data, its reputation value will grow.
 The reputation value and pledge will be weighted, from which we choose the members of council. council can only approve and reject data submitted by data aggregator.
-The default is to approve, and if the data found incorrect, the author will be punished and its reputation will be degraded.
+The default is to approve, and if the data found incorrect, the author will be slashed and its reputation will be degraded.

 The functions of aggregator committees are similar with Babe, and reputation council are similar with Grandpa which finality the correctness of the data.
 Most nodes can become member of aggregators committees.
 It only takes few tokens to staking.

 ### Project Details

-**Ares** is designed as standard AssemblyScript with builtin contract api.
-First of all, `Subscript` libray  will provide  basic `contract` pallet runtime api access.
+**Ares** will provide  basic `ares` pallet runtime which allows substrate built parachain/blockchain to interract with.

-* contract runtime envionment
+* define `ares Trait` which contain event and callback
+* outside request may be token prices get the price of digital currency
-* contract `memory` management
+*
-* state storage access, set and get value by key.
+* use **Polkadot js API** interaction with substrate node
 * `event` data generation and storage

 The `Subscript` library also add support for contract interaction utilties, including: